BujakiewiczFranco/BujakiewiczFranco/README.md

 Interested to Backend 💾 and in a future to Mobile 📱

-Possible roadmap: Java ☕ , Kotlin 🇳🇵 , OOP 🧊 , SQL 🗓️ , Python 🐍 and Ruby 💎
+Main roadmap: Java ☕ , OOP 🧊 , SQL 🗓️ , Kotlin 🇳🇵 and Python 🐍

+Secondary roadmap: Lisp ☯️ , Ruby 💎 and Ada ❤️